Software apps and online services

 Modern laptops sometimes have a multimode touchpad that will accept PS/2 clock and data signals on two connector pins or I2C clock and data signals on two other pins.
 If you just want the basic touchpad features, use the PS/2 pins.
 The I2C pins may use the Windows Precision Touchpad (PTP) protocol which provides numerous features not found in a basic touchpad.Trackpoint/Pointing Stick:

 Thinkpad laptops often have an eraser head in the center of the keyboard called a "Trackpoint" that functions as a pointing device.
 Newer Thinkpad keyboards include a circuit on the back of the keyboard that converts the Trackpoint movement to PS/2 commands.
-The connections to this circuit are given below.
+The connections for a T61 are given below.

 The Dell D630 pointing stick has four 4K ohm strain gauge resistors that change resistance enough that the ADC in the Teensy can see the voltage changes above the noise.
 The Dell D630 pointing stick code and PDF are at my repo.
 Old Thinkpad trackpoints like the one on the 380 can also be converted to USB but its strain gauge resistors are only 350 ohms so the voltage needs to be amplified as documented in my Hackaday.IO project.Fujitsu Ergo Trac Pointing Device: